rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 Trezor offers several different models, —Trezor One and Trezor Model T for example—each designed to provide users with several functionalities to protect its assets.

 This article explores the key security features of Trezor wallets, the cryptographic algorithms they utilize, how they protect the seed phrase and the private keys.
+This article was partly produced to prepare a talk on the security of Crypto wallets at [Black Alps 2024](https://www.youtube.com/watch?v=wJryrYR_NJY).

 Firstly, here is a summary of the different options related to security available depending on the models.